prescriptive-analytics/challenge-docs/docs/try.rst

     - Linux: python 3.6

-3. Clone Starter-Kit from GitHub and checkout at `final` branch.
+3. Clone Starter-Kit from GitHub and checkout at `master` branch.

 .. code-block:: shell

     git clone https://github.com/prescriptive-analytics/starter-kit.git
-    git checkout final

 4. Go to Simualtor project's root directory and run the following to test the installation